CodeStix/typed-react-form/docs/reference/ArrayForm.md

 ---
 layout: default
 parent: Reference
-title: ArrayForm component
+title: ArrayField component
 ---

-# `<ArrayForm />`
+# `<ArrayField />`

 A component that provides array manipulation functions and optimizations.
-This is a wrapper around [`useArrayForm`](/typed-react-form/reference/useArrayForm).
+This is a wrapper around [`useArrayField`](/typed-react-form/reference/useArrayField).
 The only difference is that this component does not render its content when the array is null/undefined ([is togglable](/typed-react-form/advanced/Toggling-a-field)).

 ## Props